 Transportation is necessary to more people from one place to another.
 In doing so, however, transportation provides a service, which has some unique characteristics.
-The principal characteristics of a service may be summarised as intangibility, inseparability, and perishability variability.
+The principal characteristics of service may be summarized as intangibility, inseparability and perishability variability.

-1.4.1 Intangibility:
+1.6.1 Intangibility:

-Unlike physical products, services cannot be seen, tasted, felt, heard, or smelled before they are purchased.
+Unlike physical products, services cannot be seen, tasted, felt, heard or smelled before they are purchased.
 Prior to boarding an aircraft, airline passenger has nothing but an airline ticket and the promise of safe delivery to their destination.

-To reduce service intangibility, buyers look for tangible evidence, information, and confidence about the service, for which prospective customers use various informational tools, such as the internet, advertisements, and global distribution systems.
+To reduce service intangibility, buyers look for tangible evidences, information and confidence about the service for which prospective customers uses various informational tools, such as internet, advertisements, global distribution systems etc.

-1.4.2 Inseparability:
+1.6.2 Inseparability:

-In transportation services, inseparability means that the act of production and consumption must be simultaneous.
-The performance of the service requires the active participation of both the producer and the consumer.
-Moreover, production and consumption also take place on the premises or in the equipment i.e. aircrafts or coaches and not in the consumer's home environment.
+In transportation service, inseparability means that the act of production and consumption must be simultaneous.
+The performance of the service requires the active participation of the producer and the consumer together.
+Moreover, production and consumption also takes place on the premises or in the equipment i.e. aircrafts or coaches and not in the consumer's home environment.
 It means that most staff involved in providing services or operations have some consumer contact and are seen by customer to be an inseparable aspect of the service.
 Inseparability of production and consumption is thus a vital concept in services.

-1.4.3 Perishability:
+1.6.3 Perishability:

 It is convenient to treat perishability as a separate characteristic of services, although it follows from the fact of inseparability that service production is typically fixed in time and space.
-This means that if service, capacity or products are not sold on particular day, the potential revenue they represent is lost and can not be recovered.
+This means that if service, capacity or products are not sold on particular day, the potential revenue they represent is lost and cannot be recovered.
 Service production therefore, is better understood as capacity to produce; not a quantity of products.
 Capacity can be utilized only when customers are present on the producers' premises.

-1.4.4 Variability:
+1.6.4 Variability:

 Transport having a dominant role in services is highly variable.
 Their quality depends on who provides them and when and where, they are provided.
 There are several causes of service variability.
 Services are produced and consumed simultaneously, which limits quality control.
 Fluctuating demands make it difficult to deliver consistent products during periods of peak demand.
 The high degree of contact between the service provider and passengers means that product consistency depends upon the service provider's skills and performance at the time of the exchange.
-The lack of communication and heterogeneity of passenger expectations are other sources of variability.
+The lack of communication and heterogeneity of passenger expectations is the other source of variability.

-1.4.5 Seasonality and Demand Fluctuations:
+1.6.5 Seasonality and Demand Fluctuations:

 Demand fluctuation between the seasons of the year is the characteristic of most tourism markets and tourism destinations.
-Residents of northern Europe and the northern states of the USA tend to plan their main holiday of the year in the summer months, i.e., June to August, because the winter months, from December to March, are generally cold and have short hours of daylight.
-In contrast, India, as a destination, has a peak season from September to March, owing to the best climatic conditions that support tourism activities.
-As a result, various airlines, railways, and cruises offer special packages during this season.
-Even during the off-season, to overcome the seasonality problem, various players in the tourism industry offer special discount packages.
-Even during special events like Christmas and New Year, there are special offers from transport providers in the industry.
+Residents of northern Europe and northern states of USA tend mostly to plan their main holiday of the year in the summer months of the year, i.e. June to August, because the winter months of December to March are generally cold and hours of day light are short.
+In contrast, India as a destination has a peak season from September to March, owing to best climatic conditions that support tourism activities.
+As a result various airlines, railways, cruises offer special packages during this season.
+Even during the off season, to overcome the seasonality problem, special discount packages are offered by the various players of the tourism industry.
+Even during the special events like

+Christmas and New Year there are special offers from the transport providers in the industry.

-1.4.6 Interdependence of Tourism Products:
+1.6.6 Interdependence of Tourism Products: